PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

     }
 }
 ```
-Since the URL loading system creates the `URLProtocol` instance underneath the hood, we cannot control its creation so we declare `requestObserver` as a static property.
-We also setup a static function `observeRequests` to provide a interface for outsiders to store the property.
-Then in the `startLoading` function we add the code:
+Given that the URL loading system autonomously creates the `URLProtocol` instance, we lack control over its instantiation.
+As a workaround, we designate `requestObserver` as a static property.
+Furthermore, we introduce a static function, `observeRequests`, furnishing an external interface for storing the property.
+Subsequently, we append the following code to the `startLoading` function:"

 ```swift
 override func startLoading() {